Getting sales on Shopify can be as simple as sharing a post on Facebook, or as complicated as running an Instagram ad campaign.

 Onsite notifications will help you focus visitors’ attention on any info you’d like them to see when they land on your site.

-Here’s some ideas of what you could include:
+Here’s some ideas of what you could share:

-For example, you can get sales on Shopify by driving traffic to a “new arrivals” page (or any other page) with a notification that serves as a sales promotion.
+For example, you can get sales on Shopify by driving traffic to a “new arrivals” page with a notification that serves as a sales promotion.